dieghernan/dieghernan.github.io/collections/_projects/7egment.md

 ## Options

 - Choose background colors, frame and text
-- 3 Bands design.
+- Three-band design.
 Make it match your tie!
 - Weather: Current conditions in °C or °F.
 - Choose your weather provider:
   - [Wunderground](https://www.wunderground.com)